Frequently Asked Questions

 - A bachelor's degree transcript from an accredited college or university;

-- Submission of official Graduate Record Examination (GRE) scores within 5 years;
+- Submission of official Graduate Record Examination (GRE) scores that are not older than five years;

 Students are admitted one time per year, each fall semester.
 As a Graduate School program, we adhere to all Graduate School rules and regulations regarding admissions, matriculation, and graduation.
-Prospective students must apply to the Graduate School online and complete the information from the Rehabilitation Counseling and Psychology pull-down menu (three letters of reference, replies to open-ended questions in the form of a personal statement, work and volunteer experience information).
 All applicants who are considered for admissions will complete a personal interview with the admissions committee.

-The Rehabilitation Counseling and Psychology Department will be conducting admission information sessions during the dates listed below for prospective students who are interested in learning more about the program.
+The Division of Clinical Rehabilitation and Mental Health Counseling will be conducting admission information sessions during the dates listed below for prospective students who are interested in learning more about the program.
 A professor and a student will be available at these sessions to answer questions and provide literature about the program.
-To RSVP for any of these sessions, please send an email to Dr. Judy Schmidt: email@example.com.
+RSVP to an information session here.